The Missing Pathology Report

 After her husband’s untimely death, Sue became the co-founder of Consumers Advancing Patient Safety (CAPS), which helps organizations engage patients as partners in developing patient-safety solutions.
 She spent 10 years in patient advocacy inspired by adverse family experiences like her husband’s within the healthcare system.
 Sue served as the external lead of the Patients for Patient Safety program at the World Health Organization (WHO), as the Director of Patient Engagement for the Patient-Centered Outcomes Research Institute (PCORI) where she led the Patient Engagement team, and as the Patient and Family Engagement Adviser at CMS, CCSQ, QIIG where she helped integrate the Person and Family Engagement Strategy throughout the CMS community.

 Over her 25-year professional career, Sue has helped develop and implement programs, policies, and processes to help prevent diagnostic errors and to encourage meaningful engagement of patients in research, policy, medical education and quality improvement.
-Currently, Sue serves as the Director of Patient Engagement for the Society to Improve Diagnosis in Medicine, where she continues to amplify patient voices and ensure that patients become part of the diagnostic team.
+Sue served as the Director of Patient Engagement for the Society to Improve Diagnosis in Medicine from 2018-2019, where she amplified patient voices and ensured that patients become part of the diagnostic team.

 Tell Us Your Story